magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 So far, so good.

-We have now to decide in which namespace to define a new validator verifying the domain of the email passed by the user.
+We now have to decide in which namespace to define a new validator verifying the domain of the email entered by the user.

 ## Reader Conditionals